Wolfbatcat/ao3-userscripts/documentation/Reading Time & Quality Score.md

 - **Both features are independent** — use one or both

 > **v4 Update – Improved Quality Score Formula:**
  > The Quality Score model has been updated to give more reliable results across all fic lengths.
 Short works no longer drop too low, and longfics aren’t pushed higher than they should be, leading to a more even score distribution overall.
-Because this changes how raw scores are calculated, your max score and threshold settings were reset to the new defaults (max score is now 24 instead of 32).
+Because this changes how raw scores are calculated, your max score and threshold settings were reset to the new defaults (max raw score is now 22 instead of 32).
 If you're updating from an older version, you may want to adjust these based on the typical scores in your fandom.

 ---